JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

 You can now extract the business logic code to the Kotlin Multiplatform shared module and make it platform-independent.
 This is necessary for reusing the code for both Android and iOS.

-1. Move the business logic code `com.jetbrains.simplelogin.androidapp.data` from the `app` directory to the `com.jetbrains.simplelogin.shared` package in the `shared/src/commonMain` directory.
+1. Move the business logic code `com.jetbrains.simplelogin.androidapp.data` from the `app` directory to the `com.example.shared` package in the `shared/src/commonMain` directory.
    You can drag and drop the package or refactor it by moving everything from one directory to another.

    ![Drag and drop the package with the business logic code](moving-business-logic.png){width=350}